 Before the advent of the internet, the foreign exchange market was dominated by predominantly institutional participants such as major banks, large international companies, central banks, and investment funds.

-With the advance in technology, the retail investor has now joined the big players in the forex markets as online forex brokers provide low-cost market access with tight spreads through their trading platforms.
-Retail foreign exchange is continuing to grow as small forex traders take advantage of trading anywhere they have a device, whether pc, tablet, or mobile with internet connectivity.
+With the advance in technology, the retail investor has now joined the big players in the FX markets as online Forex brokers provide low-cost market access with tight spreads through their trading platforms.
+Retail foreign exchange is continuing to grow as small Forex traders take advantage of trading anywhere they have a device, whether PC, tablet, or mobile with internet connectivity.

 2. Raise Your Knowledge to The Next Level